 Tell Your Story

-As I think about the idea that everything belongs, I realize that if we want to understand how everything belongs (that is, if we want to know God and who we truly are), we need to look far beneath and beyond the surface.
+As I think about the idea that everything belongs, I realize that if we want to understand how everything belongs (that is, if we want to know who we truly are), we need to look far beneath and beyond the surface.

 To do that, we must tell our stories, even while we recognize we are not our stories.
 (Who said yoga was simple?)